GuillaumeDelarue/finance-values/README.md

 - Use a more advanced HTTP library
 - Make the type of price truly configurable (in application.conf or similar)
 - Make it reactive: handle futures from the HTTP layer, maybe use concurrency to compute values faster, etc.
+- Make sure the prices are correctly ordere by date, or sort them to be sure